 All in all, the changes to SEO reward high-quality blogs, making blogs an even more instrumental part of marketing.
-In 2019, companies who blog receive 55% more visitors to their website.
+Companies who blog receive 55% more visitors to their website.
 Those visitors are also higher quality; SEO leads get a 14.6% close rate, whereas outbound leads have a much lower closing rate of 1.7%.

 Blogging in recent years (2012-2018)